 Read how IIASA works with research partners across the globe to deliver world-class research.

-Anni Reissell is currently Science Coordinator at the University of Helsinki, Finland, and a research scholar at IIASA.
-She holds a PhD in atmospheric chemistry of biogenic volatile organic compounds.
-Her background includes radiopharmaceuticals, natural radioactivity, air quality measurements of inorganic and organic compounds, analytical chemistry.
-Previous positions include research scientist at the Finnish Meteorological Institute, a research chemist at the Air Pollution Research Center, University of California, Riverside, and Executive Officer of the Integrated Land Ecosystem-Atmosphere Processes Study (iLEAPS).
+Anni Reissell is currently Guest Research Scholar at IIASA and Science Coordinator at the University of Helsinki, Finland.
+She holds a PhD in chemistry, with thesis on ambient air and chamber studies of biogenic volatile organic compounds linking emissions, chemistry, meteorology and topography in the Los Angeles Basin area.
+Her diverse background includes radiopharmaceuticals, natural radioactivity, air quality measurements of inorganic and organic compounds, aerosol particles, development of methods and quality control procedures for sampling and analysis.
+Previous positions include research scientist at the Finnish Meteorological Institute, research chemist at the Air Pollution Research Center, University of California, Riverside, and Executive Director of the Integrated Land Ecosystem-Atmosphere Processes Study (iLEAPS).

 Reissell A (2016).
 IIASA Arctic Futures Initiative And Finland, Country Of/On Extremes?
 Geoinformatics Research Papers 4 (BS4002) DOI:10.2205/2016BS04Sochi.